-A friend with a half century in the Lord’s vineyard texted to say, “If you want to be ostracized, lead undocumented people to the Lord.
+A friend with a half century in the Lord’s vineyard texted to say, “The quickest way to be ostracized is to lead undocumented people to the Lord.
 Work with the poor, those who are obviously poor because everyone at church knows they are too lazy to hold a job.
 Then, dare to question something the president said or what he tweeted.”

-God’s people can be so harsh, particularly toward those on the cutting edge.
+God’s people can be so harsh, particularly toward those who take a stand.